Climate Change Affects U.S. Agriculture

 Proposals for the 70 selected projects include plans to match on average over 50% of the federal investment with nonfederal funds.

 This infographic (PNG, 1.0 MB) includes additional metrics on projects from the Partnerships for Climate-Smart Commodities first funding pool.

 Visit www.usda.gov/climate-solutions/climate-smart-commodities for additional information, including details on the two funding pools and the full list of projects announced in September 2022.

-Since January 2021, USDA has announced a suite of updates to the Department’s programs and services to support farmers, ranchers, forest landowners, partners, and rural communities in combatting the impacts of climate change.
+Since January 2021, USDA has announced a suite of updates to the Department’s programs, positioning farmers, ranchers, forest landowners, and rural communities to be leaders in emissions reductions and carbon sequestration and supporting them in managing the impacts of climate change.

 - Learn more